Hoole: Notable residents

-RAF pilot and charity founder Leonard Cheshire was born (on 7 September 1917) at 65 Hoole Road, which is now a guest house.
+RAF pilot and charity founder Leonard Cheshire was born at 65 Hoole Road on 7 September 1917.

-Russ Abbot (born Russell Allan Roberts on 18 September 1947), is the lead singer of the Black Abbots and later become a solo comedian.
+Comedian and musician Russ Abbot (born Russell Allan Roberts, 18 September 1947) was the lead singer of the band Black Abbots before establishing a solo comedy career.

-Ainsley Harriott splits his time between London and Hoole, where his partner lives.
+Television chef Ainsley Harriott has been reported to spend time in Hoole, where his partner lives.